Skip to content

 Who is this portfolio for?

-The New York Portfolio is for any funder - including place-based funders in New York State to national funders eager to plug into a strategic, coordinated funding strategy to resource rural grassroots organizing capacity.
+The New York Portfolio is for any funder eager to plug into a strategic, coordinated funding strategy to resource rural grassroots organizing capacity.
 At IRSG, we understand that rural organizing groups (those building power in and with rural communities) face significant barriers in accessing sustained and at-scale resources to support their critical role in designing and implementing equitable and progressive systemic change at the state level.
-In short, well-resourced organizing capacity in rural communities is a necessary component to advancing statewide equity - a component that needs more strategic and coordinated investment.
+The rural portfolio is a strategic mechanism to quickly and effectively resource those critically needed interventions.

 How does the portfolio work?